How to build an eCommerce website

 Its latest version, Shopware 6, has a bunch of impressive features that we’ll briefly cover below.

 Essential features of Shopware 6

-Shopware 6 is highly customizable and flexible, applicable for both B2C and B2B models.
-You can use it for e-commerce in the cloud or on-premise, and its API works with multiple front-end apps and sales channels.
+So what’s the best eCommerce website builder?
+Shopware 6 is highly customizable and flexible, while also applicable for both B2C and B2B models.
+You can use it for eCommerce in the cloud or on-premise, and its API works with multiple front-end apps and sales channels.
 Here’s a run-down of the platform’s core features:

 Sounds impressive, right?
 And this is just the tip of the iceberg.
 If you go deeper, you’ll discover many more benefits of building a Shopware online store.

 Cool as it is, Shopware still has some downsides you should know about.
 First, the platform’s server requirements are high, so don’t expect to get away with cheap eCommerce website host.
 Second, if you are not a tech-savvy person, it might be challenging to figure out even their free community plan without a programmer at your side.
 On top of that, Shopware has limited options when it comes to international taxes and duties.